- Download, installation & updates

 - Strip special characters & convert accented letters

-Even if your license key expires, you will still be able to use all of Permalink Manager’s features.
-All custom permalinks and redirects will continue to function normally, and all settings will be retained.
+Customers who purchased Permalink Manager Pro via this website and have a valid license key are the only ones eligible for plugin updates and technical support.
+Even if your Permalink Manager license expires, you will still be able to access all of its functions.
+All custom permalinks and redirects will continue to work as usual, and all settings will be retained.

-Yes, the same key may be used for both websites.
-Please keep in mind that the update server logs are periodically analyzed, and access to plugin updates may be restricted for users who attempt to abuse the license key.
+Please keep in mind that the update server logs are inspected on a regular basis, and access to plugin updates may be restricted for users who try to misuse the license key.

 Permalink Manager does not collect or transfer any personal data from your website; they are not gathered since there is no need to.

 When the plugin is activated, Permalink Manager Pro send requests to the update server that include just necessary (non-sensitive) info to authenticate the license keys and provide direct access to automatic updates.